 Coleman make shelters that provide protection from the sun, the wind and the rain, thanks to their WindStrong™ system.
 The range has shelters of all sizes with vented canopies, shock-corded poles, patent-pending hubs and guylines.

-The Coleman Event Dome is a lighter version of the shelter, and there are two sizes available.
+The Coleman Event Dome is a lighter version of the original shelter, and there are two sizes available.
+The ‘power walls’ at the corners add stability.
 Weatherproof and foldable walls give more shelter from rain and wind.